 - Foreign Key Exception: (A foreign key is a field in one table that uniquely identifies a row in another table in the same table.)
 An attempt was made to delete or to insert some data that has a father-to-child dependency – eg. an attempt to enter the details of a meeting’s time in a calendar table without the invitation already being registered in the meeting table

 - Convert Exception: When an attempt is made to save data in a format that does not match the designated type of the field – eg. Date not in the appropriate format or text value for a numeric field

-- Duplicate Key Exception: An attempt was made to to insert data into a table that is defined as having unique key, with a key that already exists – eg. attempting to insert a new employee into a table of employees with a pre-existing employee number
+- Duplicate Key Exception: An attempt was made to insert data into a table that is defined as having a unique key, with a key that already exists – eg. attempting to insert a new employee into a table of employees with a pre-existing employee number

 - Null Exception: When some element of the data is protected, it is not permissible to enter a Null value (without value) into the table, and an exception is raised when such an attempt is made – eg. trying to entering a vendor number without the vendor name